40 Amazing Date Night Ideas for People Over 40

 Come on, you can do better than dinner-and-a-movie.

-If you’re of the over-40 set, it’s a good bet you’ve probably already exhausted your backlog of date night ideas.
+If you’ve been dating a while, it’s a good bet you’ve probably already exhausted your backlog of date night ideas.
+Coffee bar?
+Check.
+State fair?
+You’ve been to every one in a three-state radius.
+Wine bar?
+No thanks.
 But you needn’t get discouraged.
 Remember: Going on dates should be fresh and exciting, not cookie-cutter and trite.
 (Yeah, that means dinner-and-a-movie is on the outs.)

 So, to help you break the mold, we’ve come up with 40 unique date night ideas that are sure to blow (both) your socks off.
 Whether you’re venturing out on a first date, or want to treat your long-time partner to an absolutely unforgettable night out, you’re sure to find an activity that will ignite an irrepressible spark in your relationship.